AnasSafi/flutter_localization_example/README.md

 # flutter_localization

-Example to show how to change locale of flutter app with button to change the language Flutter.
+Example to show how to change locale of flutter app with button to change language of Flutter App.